srl-labs/wsl-containerlab/README.md

     - From the profile in Windows Terminal (recommended).
     - From the shortcut in the start menu.
-    - Executing `wsl -d Containerlab` in powershell or command prompt.
+    - Executing `wsl -d Containerlab` in PowerShell or command prompt.

 > [!NOTE]
 > Opening WSL via the shortcut or `wsl -d Containerlab` will not